 Party Planning: How Much To Cook For A Crowd

-When?
+When is it?
 What time of day are you serving?
 At lunch they may eat less than at supper time.
+Week night or weekend?

 What else is being served?
 Are the appetizers just chips, or are they more filling, like cheeses?
 That means you'll need less meat for the entree.
 What about side dishes?
 Beans and slaw, or just a tossed salad?

 Will there be alcohol?
 If there is booze, people will eat more to keep from getting drunk.
 Other intoxicants can case the munchies...

 Plan for leftovers.
 In any case cook more than you think is needed because the worst thing you can do is run out and have people running to White Castle.
 If there are leftovers, you can share them with your guests, or save them for yourself.

 Ask about dietary restrictions.
 If there is someone who cannot eat meat or whatever you are cooking, have someone else handle prep for these people.
 You stay on task.

 Rules of thumb

 Whatever you do, don't run out.
 It's better to have leftovers for yourself or to give to your guests.
 I plan on 1/2 pound of raw weight of meat per person unless the crowd is all big hungry men with lots of beer and football.
 Then I may go up to 1 full pound per person.
 Remember to allow for bones.
 This allows for shrinkage and leftovers.
 For drinks, I plan on two drinks per person, per hour.